lbeverly/docs/enrolling-a-server.md

 ### CoreOS

-On CoreOS `sftd` is distributed as an App Container image (`.aci`) file, that runs under the [rkt container engine](https://coreos.com/rkt/) and managed by a systemd service file.
-An example of deploying the systemd service file is bellow:
+On CoreOS, `sftd` is distributed as an App Container image (`.aci`) file.
+It runs under the [rkt container engine](https://coreos.com/rkt/) and is managed by a systemd service file.
+An example of deploying the systemd service file is below:

 ```
 # Download example unit file